- Property Taxes and Fees

 Property Taxes and Fees

-The Columbia County Tax Commmissioner's office is responsible for the billing and collection of property taxes for the City of Grovetown.
+The Columbia County Tax Commissioners Office is responsible for the billing and collection of property taxes for the City of Grovetown.
 Your property tax bill provides you with a description of your taxable values, exemptions, and details of the calculation of your tax bill.
-The City of Grovetown rate for tax year 2008 is 5.64 mills.
+The City of Grovetown rate for tax year 2022 is 7.62 mills.

 The process for taxing real property begins with the purchase of property.
-Once a sale is finalized, a deed is recorded at the Clerk of Superior Court's Office in Appling, Ga.
-The Tax Assessor's office then assigns a value to the property and an assessment notice is mailed to each individual property owner in May of the following year.
+Once a sale is finalized, a deed is recorded at the Clerk of Superior Court's Office in Appling, Georgia.
+The Tax Assessor's Office then assigns a value to the property and an assessment notice is mailed to each individual property owner in May of the following year.

 The Columbia County Board of Tax Assessors is required by Georgia Law to send out an assessment notice informing taxpayers of valuation changes.
 Upon receiving the notice, a taxpayer has 45 days from the date on the notice to file a written appeal.
-The address to submit appeals: Board of Tax Assessors, PO Box 498, Evans, GA 30809.
-Click Here for additional information about the appeals process.
+The address to submit appeals is:

 Once completed, the digest is submitted to the Georgia Department of Revenue for approval by the Director of the Property Tax Division.
 After approval is received by the Columbia County Tax Commissioner, bills are prepared and mailed out during the first week in September.